Manhattan is NYC’s most popular borough, and it’s pretty big, so it helps to know some specific Manhattan neighborhoods.

 Another highlight of this Manhattan neighborhood is the High Line, an elevated park running from Gansevoort St. in the Meatpacking District to W. 34th St. near Hudson Yards.
 These former train tracks are now a scenic walkway where you can get lovely views, take a seat, and enjoy some street art.
 At the northern end of the High Line, you can see The Vessel at Hudson Yards, a beehive-shaped observation deck.

-Other fun things to do in Chelsea include visiting Madison Square Garden for a concert or basketball game, shopping at Macy’s flagship store, and admiring the works at the Rubin Art Museum.
+Other fun things to do in Chelsea include visiting Madison Square Garden for a concert or basketball game, or for the famous Madison Square Garden all-access tour, shopping at Macy’s flagship store, and admiring the works at the Rubin Art Museum.

 - Recommended accommodation: The Maritime Hotel is a gorgeous nautical-themed hotel with a restaurant and gym, and it’s next to the High Line.